-- 1. Right to Know Manual

-- 2. SDS Sheets (Safety Data Sheets)

-- 3. Container Labels

-- 4. Education and Training
+- 1. Right to Know-located on the Valley Hospital Intranet - 2.
+SDS Sheets (Safety Data Sheets)-located on the Valley Hospital Intranet - 3.
+Container Labels - 4.
+Education and Training

 For a complete listing of hazardous substances used within the institution, you may access the Safety Department web page on our intranet to access the SDS needed.
 Be sure to use personal protective equipment when working with potentially hazardous materials.
 They are located on every unit.
 There are also hazardous drugs administered by students/instructors and nurses.
 Precautions must be adhered to when handling hazardous drugs.
 Gloves must be worn when removing pills from packaging.
 Other personal protective equipment (PPE) should be used if administering hazardous drugs in liquid form.
 PPE includes gowns, gloves, goggles, and duck bill masks.